-- There are various methods you can use to check network card speed in Windows 10.
+- You can use various methods to check the network card speed in Windows 10.

-- Using network monitoring software you can easily check the speed of all your network devices.
+- Using network monitoring software, you can quickly check the speed of all your network devices.

-- The Settings app or Control Panel is great if you need to find all information you need about your network adapter.
+- The Settings app or Control Panel is excellent if you need to find all information you need about your network adapter.

-- This guide will also show you how to easily check network card speed in Windows 10 using the command line.
+Follow along as we will show you how to check your network card speed in Windows 10 and answer some of your most asked questions.